CyVerse-learning-materials/container_camp_workshop_2019/getting_started/agenda.rst

       - Coffee break (15 min) and afternoon session planning
       - served in A127-29
     * -
+      - 1:00-2:30
+      - Singularity hands-on (Tyson)
-      - 11:00-12:00
+      -
-      - Container scaling on OSG and XSEDE (Mats/John) -
     * -
       - 12:00-1:00
-      - Lunch on your own
+      - Lunch break (on your own)
       -
     * -
-      - 1:00-2:30
-      - Singularity hands-on (Tyson)
-      -
+      - 11:00-12:00
+      - Container scaling on OSG and XSEDE (Mats/John) -
     * -
       - 2:30-3:00